 Identification and control of volatile compounds responsible for important sensory attributes

-Within this project, the formation of, and factors which influence aroma compounds recently found to be responsible for ‘stone fruit’ (apricot-peach), which is common in Chardonnay and Viognier, will be investigated, with fermentation and vineyard studies and an exploratory survey of commercial wines, of these and other white varieties.
+Within this project, the formation of, and factors which influence aroma compounds recently found to be responsible for ‘stone fruit’ (apricot-peach), which is common in Chardonnay and other white varieties, will be investigated, with fermentation and vineyard studies and analyses of commercially produced wines.

-The role of methoxypyrazine in Shiraz wines, previously considered not relevant to undesirable green flavour in this variety, will be explored through whole bunch fermentation studies, analysis of stalks and leaves, and determination of the genetic basis of the expression and regulation of this metabolite in stalks through collaborative work with CSIRO.
+The role of the capsicum-like methoxypyrazine compounds in Shiraz wines, previously considered not relevant to green flavour in this variety, will be explored through whole bunch fermentation studies, analysis of stalks and leaves, and determination of the genetic basis of the expression and regulation of this metabolite in grape bunches through collaborative work with CSIRO.

 Jammy/raisin flavour will be studied in collaboration with Project 4.1.1 (Managing the impact of vintage advancement and compression).
-The identity of the compound(s) that give overripe jammy/raisin flavour of Shiraz from grapes from warmer regions, and more generally the aroma and flavour compounds negatively influenced by bunch exposure, have not previously been addressed.
-The lack of knowledge of the compound(s) responsible for this flavour, is a major gap in setting a measurable target in viticultural projects, especially given increases in growing season temperatures and vintage compression.
+The identity of the compound(s) that give overripe jammy/raisin flavour of Shiraz, and more generally the effect of bunch exposure, have not been adequately established.
+The lack of knowledge of the compound(s) responsible for this flavour is a major gap in setting a measurable target in viticultural projects, especially given increases in growing season temperatures and vintage compression.
 The effect of bunch exposure on this and other flavour compounds, including TDN which contributes bottle-aged character to Riesling wines, will also be examined in this project.

 The role of thiols and other sulfur compounds in red varieties will be determined.
 Foliar nitrogen and sulfur vineyard sprays have been shown to have the potential to positively affect thiol concentrations in wine, and will be investigated.

-Working with the rotundone mapping Project 4.4.4, the compound causing ‘musk’ and (non-pepper) spice in Shiraz will be investigated and identified.
-In addition, GC-Olfactometry investigations of Shiraz sourced from the rotundone (4.4.4) and terroir Projects (3.3.1, 4.4.1) will allow determination of new or less understood volatiles that are key to premium wine flavour.
+Working with the rotundone mapping Project 4.4.4, the compound causing ‘musk’ and (non-pepper) spice in Shiraz will be investigated.
+In addition, investigations of Shiraz wines sourced from the rotundone (4.4.4) and terroir projects (3.3.1, 4.4.1) will allow determination of new or less understood volatiles that are key to premium wine flavour.

-The effect of blending alternative varieties with Chardonnay and Cabernet Sauvignon produced in the Riverland and Murray Valley regions will be investigated, to provide enhanced flavour characteristics, acid, colour, and mouth-feel weight to these types of wines.
+The effect of blending alternative grape varieties with established varieties produced in the Riverina, Riverland and Murray Valley regions will be investigated, to provide enhanced flavour characteristics, acid, colour, and weight to these types of wines.
 The project will also have a component whereby off-flavours and taints will be identified and studied.

-Current practice in sensory evaluation of research wines uses sensory descriptive analysis, and while considered the most powerful and sophisticated method, requires several weeks of data generation and substantial time for data analysis.
+Current practice in sensory evaluation of research wines uses sensory descriptive analysis, and while considered the most powerful and sophisticated method available, requires several weeks of data generation and substantial time for data analysis.
 In recent years, alternative faster methods have been developed in food science applications.
 This project will evaluate these protocols to determine their utility in wine studies and for wider industry use.
 Advantages of using untrained consumers compared to trained panellists will also be assessed.
-The project will also investigate immersive methods for simulating wine experiences in lifelike environments, for example by using virtual reality (VR) tools to establish sensory responses in simulated restaurant or picnic environments, or use of mobile devices to capture consumer experiences.
+The project will also investigate technology for simulating wine experiences in lifelike environments, to better capture consumer responses.